toogad/PooPyLab_Project/README.md

                 will need to be revisited and carefully developed.

     3.3 Dynamic Simulation

-        The approach for the dynamic simulation is expected to be similar to that of the steady state (Sequential Modular Approach), except that the solver will be something like RK4.
+        The approach for the dynamic simulation is expected to take a different approach (Plant Wide Differential Equation System) than that of the steady state (Sequential Modular Approach).

+        From a project management standpoint, it is easier to use the same approach (equation system) for both steady state and dynamic simulations.
+There are papers in the 1980's comparing the pros and cons of the two approaches.
+The reason for having them both in PooPyLab is Kai's own learning purpose.

+        The equation system solver will be something like RK4.
 And there will be a time period defined by the user for the length of the simulation.
 Influent concentrations at a particular time may need to be interpolated based on user input.

         Much thinking still need to be put into the dyanmic simulation.

-        Another approach for the dynamic simulation is to generate the entire group of equations for the overall PFD, and then solve simultaneously for the time (Equation Based Approach).
-There are papers in the 1980's comparing the pros and cons of the two approaches.
-I (Kai) personally think that the Sequential Modular Approach may fit the object oriented programming scheme better, since we are programming in Python, an OOP language.

         3.3.1   Initial Guess
                 For dynamic simulation, the initial guess will be the steady